Products to Enhance Sustainability

 Internal certification screening committee

 The committee is chaired by the supervisor of the ESG Management Department and comprised of supervisors in charge of technology and business at the Company’s headquarters and divisional companies.
-The committee meets to deliberate on issues related to the certification of Products to Enhance Sustainability.
+The committee meets to deliberate on issues related to the certification of products to enhance sustainability.
 Meetings are held regularly twice per year.
+The number of committee meetings depends on the number of applications.

 Visualization of the Degree of Contribution to Solving Social Issues